-If done smartly, the money spent staging will be made up tenfold in the house sale — and you keep all the hot accessories for yourself afterward (or unload them on Craigslist).
+If done smartly, the money spent staging will be made up tenfold in the house sale — and you keep all the hot accessories for yourself afterward.

 Here are some tips I used when staging my Chicago home.
 Oh and by the way the exact same home down the street took 3 months longer to sell (No staging)